Freight consolidation takes the various shipping arrangements a business may engage in and pulls them into one dedicated 3rd party logistics system.

-Because 3rd party logistics providers often build relationships with retailers and wholesalers that they deliver to, using their logistics team to consolidated freight management often provides access to the entire distribution chain.
-While spot shipping, LTL shipping, and other one-time shipping uses may feel like it provides you more control, the lack of relationships is costly.
+Because 3rd party logistics providers often build relationships with retailers and wholesalers that they deliver to, using their logistics team to consolidate freight management often provides access to the entire distribution chain.
+While spot shipping, LTL shipping, and other one-time shipping use may feel like it provides you with more control but the lack of relationships is costly.

-Consolidation provides unique communication channels so that your business is able to build relationships with distributors and customers alike.
+Consolidation provides unique communication channels so your business can build relationships with distributors and customers alike.

 4. Reduction of Capital Costs